Gian Singh (soldier)

-Biography
+Early life

-Singh was born into a Jat Sikh family in Sahabpur, a village in the Nawanshahr district (now, Shaheed Bhagat Singh Nagar district) of eastern Punjab.
+Singh was born into a Jat Sikh family in Shahabpur (also spelt Sahabpur), a village in the Nawanshahr district (now, Shaheed Bhagat Singh Nagar district) of eastern Punjab.
+He enlisted in the British Indian Army in 1937.

+Details

 He was 24 years old, and a Naik in the 15th Punjab Regiment in the British Indian Army, when during the Burma Campaign 1944–45 of World War II he performed the deeds for which he was awarded the VC.
 The citation reads:

-Refusing to be invalided from the Army, Singh received a mention in dispatches later that year.
+Singh received a mention in dispatches later that year.
 He was presented with his Victoria Cross by King George VI, in a ceremony at Buckingham Palace on 16 October 1945.

+Later life

+Despite wounds to his leg which left him in pain until his death, Singh refused to be invalided from the Army.
+After Indian independence in 1947, he transferred to the 11th Sikhs when 15 Punjab was allocated to Pakistan.
+He regularly visited London to attend reunions of the Victoria Cross and George Cross Association.
+According to his son, for many years Singh never discussed the war or his VC action with his family, as he had lost all of his close friends in action.

-After Indian independence in 1947, Singh transferred to the 11th Sikhs when 15 Punjab was allocated to Pakistan.
-He was promoted to havildar (sergeant), with successive promotions to jemadar (now naib subedar in the Indian Army) on 29 December 1955, followed by promotion to subedar on 21 December 1961.
+Singh was promoted to havildar (sergeant), with successive promotions to jemadar (now naib subedar in the Indian Army) on 29 December 1955, followed by promotion to subedar on 21 December 1961.
 He saw action in both the 1962 Sino-Indian War and in the Indo-Pakistani War of 1965.
 Promoted to subedar major on 15 June 1967, Singh retired from the army in August 1969 with the honorary rank of captain.
 He died in 1996.

+The medal

+Singh's medals, including his Victoria Cross, are held by his son Charanjit Sangha, who lives in Scotland.